 Developed by LC Strong in 1921 from a cross between a Cold Spring Harbor albino and a Bagg albino, the A inbred strain is used widely used in cancer and immunology research.
 It is highly susceptible to induction of congenital cleft palate by cortisone.
 It has a high incidence of spontaneous lung adenomas and lung tumors readily develop in response to carcinogens.
 High percentage of mammary adenocarcinomas (a large proportion acinar type) develop in multiparous females.
 Rare spontaneous myoepitheliomas arising from myoepithelial cells of various exocrine glands have been observed in The Jackson Laboratory substrains.

 A small percent (4%) of nonproductive males are hermaphrodites.
-An additional 17% of nonproductive males have abnormally small testes containing no sperm (Hunt et al., 2008).
+An additional 17% of nonproductive males have abnormally small testes containing no sperm (Hunt et al., 2008), and consomic trasfer of the YA/HeJ Chromosome mapped these phenotypes to that chromosome (Hunt et al., 2008).
 This strain has a high rate of eye abnormalities including microphthalmia, anophthalmia, corneal opacities, and corneal holes.

 This substrain was separated from the lineage leading to A/J prior to 1930 at a generation less than F20 and was cryopreserved in 2002 at generation F257.